ahmadammarjr/Yusr/README.md

 5-**Data Management:** Utilizes persistent storage using text files to maintain student, advisor, and course information across sessions.

 # Get Started
+1- Open the project in an IDE.
+2- Ensure you have Java 8 or a later version installed.
+3- Ensure JavaFX is installed and properly integrated with your IDE.
+4- Run yusr/MainApp.java
 Usernames with passwords are provided in the [documentation folder](/Documentation/Usernames_with_passwords)